Array in Java is a container object that holds a group or collection of elements of a similar data type.

 For example, the following code declares various array variables with different data types:

-int month_days[ ]; // Declare an integer array variable. month_days can hold multiple int values. int number[ ]; float average[ ]; int[ ] counter; String[ ] name; // name can hold multiple references to String objects. int[ ] empId; Employe[ ] emp; // emp can hold multiple references to Employee objects.
+int month_days[ ]; // Declare an integer array variable. month_days can hold multiple int values. int number[ ]; // reference to array of ints. float average[ ]; // reference to array of floats. int[ ] counter; String[ ] name; // name can hold multiple references to String objects. int[ ] empId; Employe[ ] emp; // emp can hold multiple references to Employee objects.

 In the following declaration of array variables, no array actually exists.
 In fact, the value of all array variables is set to null that represents an array with no value.